brugobi/Weather-App-JS/README.md

 ## Feature

 - Get weather informations by getting the user location if the user accept it;
-- Get weather informations by tyiping the city's name;
+- Get weather informations by typing the city's name;
 - Autocomplete functionality for cities names;
 - Temperature available in Celsius and Fahrenheit by clicking on the temperature number